Aschwins/vps-setup/README.md

 - Installs the GitHub CLI (`gh`) via the official apt repository
 - Installs and enables UFW with sane defaults (deny incoming, allow outgoing) while allowing SSH/HTTP/HTTPS
 - Installs Nginx and configures `improvlib.com` (and `www`) to proxy inbound HTTP traffic to the `improvlib_app` container published on localhost port `8000`
+- Optionally provisions a Let's Encrypt certificate with certbot's Nginx plugin (when `CERTBOT_EMAIL` is set) and configures HTTPS with automatic renewal
 - Hardens SSH by installing a drop-in config (`/etc/ssh/sshd_config.d/99-vps-setup.conf`) that disables root/password logins and enforces keep-alive settings

 ## Requirements
 - Debian/Ubuntu based distribution with `apt`
 - Run as root or through `sudo`
 - Network access to fetch the GitHub CLI repository key and package
+- DNS A/AAAA records for your domain pointing at this VPS if you want certbot to issue a certificate
 - SSH key-based access already configured (password logins are disabled by the script)

 ## Usage